 Christian apologists will likely say that many “Christians” are not True Christians®; that they have a cultural form of Christianity.
 When pressed to give a clear statement of what a true Christian life looks like, most apologists quickly appeal to “grace” or suggest that every Christian is a work in progress.
 Sometimes, apologists say non-believers are hypocrites for demanding Christians live according to the teachings of the Bible when they themselves are not willing to do so.
 However, it is Evangelicals who claim the high moral ground, and in doing so, they shouldn’t be surprised when non-Christians expect them to practice what they preach.

 How many Christians do you know who live according to Galatians 5:22,23 and Matthew 5-7, the sermon on the mount?
 I suspect you’ll have a hard time coming up with anyone who actually lives their life according to these two passages of Scripture.

 How about pastors?
 In 1 Timothy 3, Paul gives the qualifications for being a pastor.
-Note that he says a pastor (bishop/elder) then MUST be, not hope or aspire to be:
+Note that he says a pastor (bishop/elder) MUST be, not hope or aspire to be:

 This is a true saying, If a man desire the office of a bishop, he desireth a good work.
 A bishop then must be